astronomer/airflow-provider-sample/README.md

 ## Development Standards

+### Building Modules

+All modules built should follow a specific set of best practices that optimize for how they will run in the context of Airflow.
+- **All classes should run without access to the internet.** This is because the Airflow scheduler parses DAGs on a regular schedule; every time that parse happens, Airflow will execute whatever is contained in the `init` method of your class.
+If that `init` method contains network requests, such as calls to a third party API, there will be problems due to how frequently Airflow parses the DAG file.
+- **All operator modules will need an `execute` method.** This method will define the logic that will be implemented by the operator.

+### Writing Tests

+Information on writing tests for modules here.

 ### Managing Dependencies

 [All of the default dependencies included in the core Airflow project can be found here.](https://github.com/apache/airflow/blob/master/setup.py#L705) When building providers, defined compatibility with specific Airflow versions is required.
 It's important that the providers do not include dependencies that conflict with the underlying dependencies for a particular Airflow version.